 Adding authentication methods into the JWT

 When users authenticate with their identity provider, the identity provider then shares their username with Cloudflare Access.
-Cloudflare Access then writes that value into the generated for the user.
+Cloudflare Access then writes that value into the JSON Web Token (JWT) generated for the user.

 Certain identity providers can also share the multifactor authentication (MFA) method presented by the user to login.
 Cloudflare Access can add these values into the JWT and force.
 For example, if the user authenticated with their password and a physical hard key, the identity provider can send a confirmation to Cloudflare Access.